darkrelics/eidolon-engine/documentation/deployment-rework-plan.md

 Complete replacement of the existing monolithic deployment system with a clean, modular architecture focused on simplicity and maintainability.

-## Status: Phase 6 COMPLETE - Player Stack Deployed
+## Status: Deployment Mode System Implemented - Ready for Phase 8

 ### Phase 1 Completed Work